offby1/pyramid-tinyurl-doodle/README.md

 ### Systemd

 For systems that use "systemd" (like Ubuntu 20.05 "focal"), drop `teensy.service` into `/etc/systemd/system`.
-Then do `sudo sysctl enable teensy.service`; to actually start it, do `sudo systemctl start teensy` and to stop it do `sudo systemctl stop teensy`.
+Then do `sudo systemctl enable teensy.service`; to actually start it, do `sudo systemctl start teensy` and to stop it do `sudo systemctl stop teensy`.

 Tail the logs via `journalctl -f  -u teensy | less +F --chop`.